Skip to main content

 Long-term use of Vyvanse (lisdexamfetamine)

 Vyvanse has been studied for long-term safety and effectiveness in children and adolescents with ADHD.
 The study, which lasted two years, monitored vital signs, electrocardiography, growth, and side effects.
-The results found that the effectiveness of the medication was maintained through the two years.
-Most side effects occurred early in treatment, and about 12% of people in the study stopped taking Vyvanse because of side effects.
+The results found that the effectiveness of the medication was maintained for the two years.
+Most side effects occurred early in treatment, and about 12% of participants in the study discontinued Vyvanse due to side effects.
 Overall, long-term safety was similar to findings from earlier, shorter-term studies.

 Vyvanse and its generic, lisdexamfetamine, are safe and effective treatments for ADHD.
 The generic provides the same efficacy as Vyvanse at a much lower cost.
 Speak to your healthcare provider or pharmacist for more information on taking generic Vyvanse.